Doctor Adam Berman

 Hector M.Veterinary Assistant

-Hector was born in Columbia and has lived in Charlotte for the last 16 years.
+Hector was born in Colombia and has lived in Charlotte for the last 16 years.
 Before moving to Charlotte, he lived in Corona, Queens.
-Hector grew up loving all animals, but has two dogs and two cats: Brutus, BB, Boi, and Girl Kitty.
+Hector grew up loving all animals, but has two dogs and two cats: Brutus, Boi, and Girl Kitty.
 Outside of work, Hector likes to spend his time outdoors.
 He loves snowboarding, skateboarding, and gardening.
+Hector has a special interest in reptiles and entomology.
+He has a huge collection of plants and an aquarium.

 Linda B.Veterinary Assistant